Sagnik Chatterjee

 with Tharrmashastha SAPV and Debajyoti Bera.

 Accepted at AISTATS 2024.
+Poster at QIP 2024.

-[ proceedings | arXiv | slides | poster]
+[proceedings | arXiv | slides | poster]

 Abstract Citation

 The agnostic setting is the hardest generalization of the PAC model since it is akin to learning with adversarial noise.
 In this paper, we give a \(\mathrm{poly}\left(n,{t},{\frac{1}{\varepsilon}}\right)\) time quantum algorithm for learning size \(t\) decision trees with uniform marginal over instances, in the agnostic setting, without membership queries.
 Our algorithm is the first algorithm (classical or quantum) for learning decision trees in polynomial time without membership queries.
 We show how to construct a quantum agnostic weak learner by designing a quantum version of the classical Goldreich-Levin algorithm that works with strongly biased function oracles.
-We show how to quantize the agnostic boosting algorithm by Kalai-Kanade (NIPS'09) to obtain the first efficient quantum agnostic boosting algorithm.
+We show how to quantize the agnostic boosting algorithm by Kalai and Kanade (NIPS'09) to obtain the first efficient quantum agnostic boosting algorithm.
 Our quantum boosting algorithm has a polynomial improvement in the dependence of the bias of the weak learner over all adaptive quantum boosting algorithms while retaining the standard speedup in the VC dimension over classical boosting algorithms.
 We then use our quantum boosting algorithm to boost the weak quantum learner we obtained in the previous step to obtain a quantum agnostic learner for decision trees.
 Using the above framework, we also give quantum decision tree learning algorithms for both the realizable setting and random classification noise model, again without membership queries.

 @InProceedings{pmlr-v238-chatterjee24a,